-Interpreting a monologue
+Area of Study 2: Interpreting a monologue

-In this area of study students focus on the interpretation of a monologue from a scene contained within a script selected from the VCE Theatre Studies Monologue Examination published annually on the VCAA website.
+In this area of study, students focus on the interpretation of a monologue from a scene contained within a script selected from the VCE Theatre Studies monologue examination published annually in Term 2 on the VCAA website.

 Students select a monologue from the current examination and study the text of the monologue, the prescribed scene in which it is embedded and the complete script from which the scene is derived.
-Students apply selected production roles and develop an interpretation of the monologue that is informed by a study of the prescribed scene and the complete script and dramaturgy, including the contexts of the play.
+Students apply selected production roles and develop an interpretation of the monologue that is informed by their study of the prescribed scene and the complete script.
+Their interpretation is informed by dramaturgy they conduct, including the contexts of the play and its intended meanings.
 Students make decisions about how the contexts, theatrical possibilities, elements of theatre composition and theatre styles will inform their interpretation of the monologue.
 Students work in their selected production roles to realise and present their interpretation of the monologue.
-They consider the interrelationships between acting, direction and design.
+They consider the interrelationships between acting, direction and design areas.
+They consider safe, ethical and sustainable (where possible, environmentally sustainable) theatre practices.